What Are Mice?

 Mice Frequently Asked Questions (FAQs)

 Are mice dangerous?

 Being a rodent means mice have front incisors that continuously grow throughout their lifetime.
 To prevent overgrowth, they constantly chew on objects.
-Their chewing habits is one of the reasons why mice are so dangerous.
+Their chewing habits are one of the reasons why mice are so dangerous.
 Mice chew through wires, cables, drywall, insulation, and flooring- causing expensive structural damage and even triggering fires.
-They also chew on a damage personal property like clothing, shoes, books, and furniture.
+They also chew on and damage personal property like clothing, shoes, books, and furniture.

-Mice contaminate food and the surfaces of a home or business they are in with their urine, feces, and saliva.
-They spread diseases, bacteria and human pathogens that cause things like salmonella, hantavirus, and Leptospirosis.
+Mice contaminate food and surfaces with their urine, feces, and saliva in homes or businesses they infest.
+They spread diseases, bacteria, and human pathogens that cause things like salmonella, hantavirus, and leptospirosis.
 Also, their feces and shed fur trigger allergy attacks in some people.